2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Full Allied Health Professions at East Tennessee State University Report

-Nova Southeastern University landed the #22 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
-NUS Florida is a fairly large private not-for-profit school located in the suburb of Fort Lauderdale.
+Nova Southeastern University did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
+It came in at #22 on the list.
+NUS Florida is a fairly large private not-for-profit school located in the large suburb of Fort Lauderdale.

 Of the 46 students majoring in allied health at NUS Florida, 17% are male and 83% are female.